 The financial aid award letter lists the aid programs awarded to you, amounts by term, and the total amount offered for the academic year.
 The award letter also lists the estimated cost for the academic year.
-Award letters are sent to your email account.
+Award letters are mailed each time your aid package changes.